Anahita-homayoni/Use-Python-in-Excel/README.md

 # Use-Python-in-Excel

-This repository contains beginner-friendly tutorials, examples, and exercises for learning how to use Python directly in Microsoft Excel.
+Shortcut key to create a Python cell in Excel: Ctrl + Alt + Shift + P This repository contains beginner-friendly tutorials, examples, and exercises for learning how to use Python directly in Microsoft Excel.

-Function of XL() in Python in Excel
+Function of XL() in Python in

 XL() is a special function used in Python in Excel to connect Python with Excel cells, tables, and ranges.